-Planetary Health is an emerging field.
-It was established in 2015 and the theory and framework are still under development.
-That coupled with our recognized work in the area of climate mitigation and adaptation, positions the School of Nursing as a thought leader in the field and provides opportunities for new areas of research, teaching, and service.
+The School of Nursing's recognized work in the area of climate mitigation and adaptation, positions us as a thought leader in the field and provides opportunities for new areas of research, teaching, and service.
 Dr. Teddie Potter was appointed the School of Nursing’s first Director of Planetary Health in 2019.

 In all areas and all activities, the School of Nursing will work to ensure that nursing is visible and recognized for our profession’s historical contributions and alignment with planetary health.
 Nursing’s systems thinking is essential if we are to create the necessary healing opportunities for individuals and the planet.